Deluxe Stateroom Deck 3

 Departure 17/5/2025

 Suduroy Island, literally “South Island”, has one of the smallest populations in the Faroe Islands.
 It has sheer cliffs along its western face.
 The island is an important breeding ground for seabirds, including northern fulmars, black-legged kittiwakes, Atlantic puffins, and guillemots.
-Your expedition team will guide you as you discover the island, its authentic villages with black, tarred-wood churches typical of the Faroe Islands, and its hiking trails lined with peat fields and stone sheepfolds.
+You will be guided through the island, exploring its authentic villages with black, tarred-wood churches typical of the Faroe Islands, as well as its hiking trails lined with peat fields and stone sheepfolds.
 Sheep are indeed omnipresent throughout the Faroe Islands — in fact, there are more sheep than humans —, and they add to the charm of these wild landscapes.

 Arrival 18/5/2025